Rui-code/APS5/README.md

 # APS5
-network chat and e-mails sender an receiver in python
+network chat and e-mails sender an receiver in Java